UnrealSoftware/NodeUDP/README.md

 We are talking about plain binary UDP here.
 Low level networking.
 No extra protocol on top.
 This means it comes with the typical UDP features/limitations:
 - Unreliable: Messages can get lost.
 No acknowledgement or re-send mechanism.
 - No guaranteed order: Messages can arrive in any order (or not at all).
-- Message size limitation: Max. size of a message is limited by the MTU (which is determined by used hard- and software).
-From my experience keeping the payload size below ~1200 bytes should work fine in most cases.
+- Message size limitation: The size of messages is limited by the MTU - which depends on used hard- and software.
+Keeping the payload size below ~1200 bytes should work fine in most cases.
+Bigger messages might not arrive.
+- Unencrypted: UDP has no built-in encryption.

+You can work around most of these problems by building your own protocol on top of UDP (which can be quite challenging depending on your requirements).
+Encryption can be added by encrypting data before sending it and decrypting it after receiving it.

+:warning: Do not send private data via UDP - unless you encrypted beforehand!

+The current version of NodeUdp has a few limitations on its own:
-- Currently only a few popular data types are supported and they are all little endian.
-Support for big endian and more types could be added easily.
+- Few data types: Only a few popular data types are supported.
+More types (mostly unsigned ones) could be added easily.
-- Currently the string methods are for sending ANSI ASCII strings only.
+- ANSI ASCII only: The string methods are for sending ANSI ASCII strings only.
 UTF-8 or other encodings could be added easily though.

 ## Sample
 Here's a server which receives messages, reads the first byte and sends it back: